-The 8 species of hawks in Arkansas are the Sharp-shinned Hawk, Cooper’s Hawk, Red-shouldered Hawk, Broad-winged Hawk, Red-tailed Hawk, Northern Harrier, Northern Goshawk, and the Rough-legged Hawk.
+The 9 species of hawks in Arkansas are the Sharp-shinned Hawk, Cooper’s Hawk, Red-shouldered Hawk, Broad-winged Hawk, Red-tailed Hawk, Northern Harrier, American Goshawk, Rough-legged Hawk and Swainson’s Hawk.

 1. Sharp-shinned Hawk